-The challenges with implementing healthcare data analytics
+The challenges with massive amounts of data in healthcare

 Surveys found implementation of EHRs can contribute to burnout: